benbotto/rubiks-cube-cracker/README.md

 first set of twists, some of the moves can be pruned.
 For example, turning the same face twice is redundant: F F is the same as F2; F F' is the same as no move; F F2 is the same as F'; and so on.
-Also, some moves are commutative: F B is the same as B F; U D is the same as D U; L R is the same a R L.  But even after pruning the branching factor is over 13, so searching for a solution with raw IDDFS would take thousands of years on a modern computer!
+Also, some moves are commutative: F B is the same as B F; U2 D is the same as D U2; etc.  But even after pruning the branching factor is over 13, so searching for a solution with raw IDDFS would take thousands of years on a modern computer!

 A\* is a graph-traversal algorithm that's used to find the optimal path from one node of a graph to another, and, given that a tree is just a graph, it can